 Program - College Base

 Orientation Session (optional).
 15-20 minute online tutorial/survey.
-During this orientation, the purpose of the General Education Assessment Program and participation requirement will be explained.
-Students will also complete a survey consisting of a series of questions about the exam and other research information.
+During this orientation, the purpose of the General Education Assessment Program and participation requirement was be explained.
+Students also completed a survey consisting of a series of questions about the exam and other research information.

 Testing Session (required).
 Up to 2 hours.
-During this session, students will take the College BASE, a criterion-referenced test that assesses general education knowledge and skills.
-Students will be randomly assigned to complete two of the four subject area tests - Mathematics, Science, English, and Social Studies.
+During this session, students took the College BASE, a criterion-referenced test that assessed general education knowledge and skills.
+Students were randomly assigned to complete two of the four subject area tests - Mathematics, Science, English, and Social Studies.

 Feedback session (optional).
 15-20 minute online tutorial/survey.
-The feedback session will provide information about what the scores mean and how students can improve their general knowledge and skills.
-Students will also complete a survey that includes questions relating to their performance on the test.
+The feedback session provided information about what the scores mean and how students could improve their general knowledge and skills.
+Students also completed a survey that included questions relating to their performance on the test.

 * Formerly, the Sophomore Assessment Program